Summer squash is common in many southern gardens. It was a staple on my grandma’s kitchen table.

 - Feed every 1-2 weeks

-- Contains the garden feeder, 16 fl. oz. bottle of LiquaFeed All Purpose Plant Food, and one dosing spoon
+- It contains the garden feeder, 16 fl. oz. bottle of LiquaFeed All Purpose Plant Food, and one dosing spoon

 - Easy-to-use dosing spoon lets you feed with a watering can